 To fully irrigate Africa's rural areas, development will need to be balanced between large- and small-scale irrigation schemes.
 Costs would only be slightly lower for the latter because on-farm water storage systems would need to be built in addition to water distribution infrastructure.
-Foster and Briceño-Garmendia (2010) note that an annual increase in irrigation investment by African countries of 3, 6 percent would triple the irrigated harvested area to 22 million hectares by2050.
-The scaling-up of irrigation would furthermore reduce the continent's reliance on food imports.
-They note that Africa currently imports more than 23,000 tons of cereals annually and that the food trade deficit is projected to grow dramatically to more than 98,000 tons in 2050, reflecting a substantial rise in food demand from growing and increasingly urban populations combined with a relatively slow expansion of output.
-Therefore, scaling-up and expanding homegrown food production and irrigation investments could reduce food imports to only 11,000 tons by 2050.
+Foster and Briceño-Garmendia (2010) note that an annual increase in irrigation investment by African countries of 3, 6 percent would triple the current irrigated harvested area to 22 million hectares by 2050.
+The scaling-up of irrigation would reduce the continent's reliance on food imports.
+They note that Africa currently imports more than 23,000 tons of cereals annually and that the food trade deficit is projected to grow dramatically to more than 98,000 tons in 2050, reflecting a substantial rise in food demand from growing and increasingly urban populations combined with a relatively slow expansion of agricultural output.
+Expanding homegrown food production and irrigation investments could reduce food imports to only 11,000 tons by 2050.

 The problems facing irrigation development and management in the recent past have mostly related to: 1.
 Environmental factors: water scarcity and poor water quality especially with regard to sediment concentration; land degradation as a result of poor operation and maintenance (O&M) activities due to inefficient water management practices.
 These result in water wastage and water logging including land-use regulation.
-2. Capacities of farmers: where there has been a lack of knowhow in, and access to, the opportunities of irrigation technology; the weak economic base of most farmers and the relatively high development costs involved in developing irrigation schemes.
-3. Government policy; institutional and legal support: in general there has been limited or no priority given to irrigation development in national and local planning and budgeting; there are poor management structures in place to support farmers and promote irrigation development; and the current land tenure system does not encourage farmers to invest in permanent improvements on their plots and make improvements to obtain credits for further development; and unclear water rights and their enforcement (Tafesse, 2003; FAO, 2007 in Musa and Sonou et al., 2010).
+2. Capacities of farmers: there has been a lack of know-how in, and access to, the opportunities offered by irrigation technology; in addition, most farmers have a weak economic base and there are relatively high development costs involved in developing irrigation schemes.
+3. Government policy; institutional and legal support: in general there has been limited or no priority given to irrigation development in national and local planning and budgeting; there are poor management structures in place to support farmers and promote irrigation development; and the current land tenure system does not encourage farmers to invest in permanent improvements on their plots and make improvements to obtain credits for further development.
+Lastly, there have been unclear water rights, including the enforcement thereof (Tafesse, 2003; FAO, 2007 in Musa and Sonou et al., 2010).